The Clamp in Use

 With the bridge fitted, glued, and pinned in place the clamping will begin.
 Carefully place the Vacuum Bridge Clamp over the bridge as shown here with the bridge about in the middle of the fixture.

 Turn the vacuum pump "on".
 Gently press down around edges of the clamping fixture - maybe using both hands - to create a solid seal with the top all around the fixture.
 With this repair we are clamping the bridge down with the pick guard attached and the pick guard is under one corner of the fixture.
-The foam rubber seal on the bottom of the fixture must be pressed down tight around the pick guard before the clamp will create vacuum pressure and begin pressing down on the bridge.
-The moment that a good seal to the top is created the vacuum will begin and will suck the rubber membrane down over the bridge as shown in the photo.
+The foam gasket seal on the bottom of the fixture must be pressed down tight around the pick guard before the clamp will create vacuum pressure and begin pressing down on the bridge.
+The moment that a good seal to the top is created the vacuum will begin and will suck the neoprene membrane down over the bridge as shown in the photo.

 Glue Clean up - After about 10 to 15 minutes of vacuum pressure on the bridge, turn the pump "off" and carefully remove the clamping fixture from the guitar top.
 By this time the glue squeezed out along the edge of the bridge is beginning to harden and this is the best time to clean it away.
 This glue cleaning should be done quickly with a damp cloth and soft probes - DO NOT use an abundance of water.
 At this stage excess water can dilute the glue under the bridge.
 With the visible glue removed, place the vacuum bridge clamp fixture back on the top over the bridge and turn the vacuum pump "on".
 Press the clamp frame down around the edges until vacuum pressure is once again clamping the bridge to the top, as in the photo.